kollemate/kolledata/README.md

 ```
 exports.config = {
     host: "host",
+    // port: "port",
     user: "user",
-	password: "password"
+    password: "password",
-	// port: "port"
+    database: "kolledata"
 };
 ```

-The last line can be uncommented if your MySQL port is not the standard `3306`.
+The port line can be uncommented if your MySQL port is not the standard `3306`.

 #### 5. Start your MySQL server